Spreading of droplets under various gravitational accelerations: Conclusion

 \section{Conclusion}

-We have described our implementation of a drop-tower module to study the spreading of yield-stress fluids in weightlessness.
-The motivation to perform such studies is given by the fact that droplet spreading in the presence of gravity, i.e., at finite Bond number, is notably different from the spreading in the surface-tension dominated regime at $\mathcal B=0$.
-The latter regime is the one of interest of \gls{am} applications.
-Performing experiments under microgravity conditions, large droplets can be used to perform optical analysis of the droplet shape, its internal velocity, and also its internal stress fields, while maintaining small Bond numbers.
-The microgravity experiment essentially achieves to decouple the limit of small Bond number from the material and deposition parameters of the yield-stress fluids.
+We have described our implementation of the \textsc{vip-drop}$^2$ drop-tower module to study the spreading of complex fluids under microgravity.
+The motivation to perform such studies is given by the fact that droplet spreading in the presence of gravity, i.e., at finite Bond number, is notably different from the spreading in the surface-tension dominated regime at $\mathcal B \rightarrow 0$.
+The latter regime is of interest for many technological applications, among which \gls{am}.
+Performing experiments under microgravity conditions, large droplets can be used to carry out optical analyses of droplet shapes, internal velocity and stress fields, while maintaining small Bond numbers.
+The microgravity experiment essentially achieves to decouple the limit an ultimately of $\mathcal B \rightarrow 0$ from the material and deposition parameters of the yield-stress fluids.

-Further developments could include an adaptation of the experimental module for different \gls{mug} platforms in order to provide longer time in weightlessness, for example to study the deposition of filaments of viscoplastic materials that are relevant for \gls{am}.
-Possible platforms include sounding rockets (providing several minutes of experiment time in weightlessness).

 A more detailed analysis of the results provided by our drop-tower module will address the comparison with scaling laws predicted by the thin-film solutions of the Navier-Stokes equations for viscoplastic fluids.
 It is expected, that the case $\mathcal B=0$ is governed by different scaling exponents, and achieving this limit with large droplets will allow to verify the scaling law without being hampered by experimental artifacts arising from small droplets.